alik-avizha/Learning-Cards/README.md

 https://flaskcards-project.vercel.app/

-Below you can see a bit of information about authorisation flow
+Below you can see a bit of information about authorisation flow.
 ![](src/assets/images/signInPage.png)
 ![](src/assets/images/signUpPage.png)
 ![](src/assets/images/forgotPasswordPage.png)